Sprinkler Installation Handyman in Chandler, AZ

 How long does a sprinkler installation take?

 A typical backyard system takes 6 to 8 hours.
-Front and back together can run 10 to 12 hours, sometimes split across two days if the soil's hard-packed caliche or we're replacing an existing system.
-We'll give you a time estimate after the site visit.
+Front and back together can run 10 to 12 hours, sometimes split across two days if the soil is hard-packed caliche or we're replacing an existing system.
+We'll estimate time after the site visit.

 What's the cost range for a new system?

 A small backyard with 2 to 3 zones runs $1,200 to $1,800.
-A front-and-back setup with 4 to 5 zones typically lands between $2,200 and $3,500.
-Price depends on complexity, soil conditions, and whether we're running new water lines or tying into existing ones.
+Front and back with 4 to 5 zones typically lands between $2,200 and $3,500.
+Cost depends on complexity, soil conditions, and whether we're running new water lines or tying into existing ones.
 We quote after the walkthrough.

 Do I need a permit for sprinkler installation in Chandler?

-Most residential installations don't, but some Chandler areas do, especially in newer master-planned communities.
-We check the requirements for your address before starting and handle any permits that apply.
-You're not paying surprise fees for skipped paperwork.
+Most residential installations don't require a permit, but some Chandler areas do, especially newer master-planned communities.
+We check your address requirements before starting and handle any permits that apply.
+You won't get surprise fees for skipped paperwork.

 Get Your Sprinkler System Installed Right

 Your Chandler lawn doesn't have to be a guessing game.
-Book online for a site visit, or send a message with photos and your address.
-We'll walk the yard, assess what you've got or what you need, and give you straight talk about what works in East Valley heat.
-The Toolbox Pro LLC — no complicated sales pitch, just irrigation that actually performs.
+Book online for a site visit or submit photos and your address.
+We'll walk the yard, assess what you have or what you need, and give you straight answers about what works in East Valley heat.
+Toolbox Pro LLC.
+No sales pitch, just irrigation that actually performs.

 Also Serving — Sprinkler installation handyman